Progress of work on the new main BENNINGHOVEN plant

 The BENNINGHOVEN construction diary

-The worldwide largest and most modern factory for the production of asphalt mixing plants is being built in Wittlich Wengerohr – a state-of-the-art facility.
-Join us live, accompany us and observe how the new BENNINGHOVEN plant is gradually taking shape.
-Be a part of this unique event.
+The worldwide largest and most modern factory for the production of asphalt mixing plants is built in Wittlich Wengerohr – a state-of-the-art facility.
+Join us, how the new BENNINGHOVEN plant is gradually taking shape.

 - December 2017